jsnyders/StringTemplate-js/StringTemplate.md

     }
 }
 ```
+)

-The hobbit's first name could be accessed in a template expression like so:
+Then the hobbit's first name could be accessed in a template expression like so:

 ```
 $hobbit.name.first$